 In short, it’s a big, ugly argument—one that has played out publicly amidst ongoing backroom negotiations over how to peaceably resolve the current regional tensions.
 This public-facing fight has led to a kind of information fog—a bizarre morass in which questions of what is literally happening in Ukraine, but also why it’s happening, and what it means for everybody involved—are the competitive domain for diverging nation-state agendas.

-While, in previous decades, most countries’ citizens would’ve just believed what their government was telling them, today, people are savvier and more skeptical.
-Made cynical by the fickle nature of the internet (but also by the controversies and scandals of prior decades), a lot of us often find it hard to believe the things we’re seeing with our own eyes in our newsfeeds.
-The fact that governments are aware of our skepticism means that they try that much harder to convince us of their competing agendas and—thanks to the dark tools of social media manipulation—they have more firepower to do so than ever before.
-The result is what you currently see playing out in regards to Ukraine—a conflict that has often been as much about information, media, and narrative, as it is about the actual political issues at play.
+While, in previous decades, most countries’ citizens would’ve just believed what their government told them, people today are savvier and more skeptical.
+Made cynical by the fickle nature of the internet (but also by the government controversies of prior decades), a lot of us often find it difficult to believe what we’re seeing with our own eyes in our newsfeeds.
+The fact that governments are aware of our skepticism means that they try that much harder to convince us of their agendas and—thanks to the dark tools of social media manipulation—they have more firepower to do so than ever before.
+The result is what we’re currently seeing play out in Ukraine—a conflict that is as much about information, media, and narrative, as it is about the political issues at play.

 Throughout the conflict, U.S. officials have sought to emphasize Russia’s dangerous capacity to disinform.
 This appears to be a strategy in itself—what commentators have referred to as “pre-bunking”—in which U.S. officials declassify typically hidden intelligence on Russian activities as a means of pre-emptively capturing the narrative.
 If U.S. authorities can get out ahead of Russia’s story, they can more effectively promote their own, so the thinking goes.